ohrite/slips/style-guide.md

 !SLIDE

-## Meanwhile, in 2010
+## Meanwhile, in the 2000s

+!SLIDE

 ### Designer
 "I attach a mock, CSS and HTML to the Pivotal Tracker story."

 ### Developer
 "I pair with a Developer on implementing mocks.
-I sometimes ask the designer about design details."
+I ask Designer about design details."

 ### Product Owner
-"I answer questions about design details that are not covered.
-I sometimes pair with a Developer on accepting implementation."
+"I answer questions about design details and accept implementation."

-!SLIDE
+!SLIDE quotecard

-## Telephone-Driven Development

-When your project's medium of communication is Tracker comments, the terrorists win.
+## We are the Terrorists

 !SLIDE